National Dance Like a Chicken Day

 “Der Ententanz” was the name of the song that inspired all of this, and while the dance has come to be called “The Chicken Dance”, the song itself is called The Duck Dance.
 At least that was its original name, and now it has spread all over the world, undergoing multiple name changes in the process.
 It has been known as everything from The Little Bird Dance to De Vogeltjesdans, or “The dance of the little birds.”

-This rendition was actually the B-Side of a single released by a band called “De Electornica’s”.
-The A-Side simply wasn’t being well received by the radio stations audiences, so they flipped it over.
+The music producer then went on to help Thomas get some recognition for his work.
+The Duck Dance rendition was actually the B-Side of a single released by a band called “De Electronica’s”.
+The A-Side simply wasn’t being well received by the radio station audiences, so they flipped it over.
 At that moment, history was made and it rocketed to the Dutch charts and stayed there for nearly a year.
 So much has its popularity exploded that it has been recorded in no less than 140 versions with over 40,000,000 records published over its lifetime.

 In 1981 the dance brought to Oktoberfest in the United States, and due to a complete lack of duck costumes anywhere near the event, they had to settle for chicken costumes instead.
 The result of which is the name by which it is now known.
 The song responsible gets new covers done almost every year, with new lyrics added all the time.
 That’s right, there’s lyrics.
 You’re welcome.

 Need we say it?
-The best way to celebrate Chicken Dance Day is by getting out there and doing the Chicken Dance!
+The best way to celebrate National Dance Like a Chicken Day is by getting out there and doing the Chicken Dance!
 It’s quite simple, and it all starts with making a beak with your hands, and ‘squawk’ them four times in beat with the music, then you make wings as described earlier, and flap them four times in time with the music.
 Then… ya know what?
 Just watch this: How to Chicken Dance.